Skip to Content

 Disclaimer: Some links found on this page might be affiliate links.
 If you click an affiliate link and make a purchase, I might earn a commission.
 As an Amazon Associate I earn from qualifying purchases.

-Peace lilies come from an environment where it rains a lot, and this means that they don’t do well when they don’t get enough water.
-If you forget to water your peace lily properly, then it will start to shrivel up, and it might even die if you don’t correct things.
+Peace lilies come from an environment where it rains a lot, so they don’t do well when they don’t get enough water.
+Without enough water, peace lilies shrivel up and eventually die.

-The way to fix watering issues is to be more careful about what you’re doing.
+The way to fix watering issues is to be more careful with your watering habits.
 Water the plant consistently and try to keep the soil moist without making it soggy.

 Three Different Water Quality Tests

-Buy a good water filter for your tap so that you can water your plants safely.
-You could also buy filtered water from the store that you can use to water your plants.
+Thankfully, there’s an easy solution to this problem: buy a good water filter for your tap so that you can water your plants safely.
+You can also buy filtered water from the store that you can use to water your plants.

-Over time, the peace lily is going to have its roots completely rot.
+Over time, the peace lily will have its roots completely rot.
 If you look at the roots of the peace lily, then you might notice that they have become mushy.

-Sometimes it’s not going to be possible to save a peace lily that is suffering from root rot.
-Whether the plant will survive or not will depend on how advanced the root rot is.
+Sometimes it isn’t possible to save a peace lily that is suffering from root rot.
+Whether or not the plant will survive depends on how advanced the root rot is.

 You can try to replant the peace lily using new soil after removing the rotted parts of the plant.
 Try to plant the peace lily in soil that has excellent drainage so that you don’t have this problem in the future.

-You’ll also need to be mindful to correct your watering practices since that is generally what causes root rot to occur.
+You’ll also need to be mindful to correct your watering practices since that’s generally what causes root rot to occur.
 Soil with better drainage and better watering practices should prevent root rot from occurring in the future.

-Fungal issues could be the cause of black spots on your leaves as well.
 If the soil gets too moist, then it could invite fungal growth that will be harmful to your plant.
+This fungal growth can lead to the development of black spots on the leaves.

-You could also try cleaning the peace lily with baking soda since it’s an antifungal agent as well.
-Spraying a mixture of baking soda and water on the plant should work pretty nicely.
+If you want to use a more natural solution, clean the peace lily with baking soda.
+Baking soda is an antifungal agent, so spraying a mixture of baking soda and water on the plant should work pretty nicely.

-You can get rid of bugs by showering the plant and washing it off well.
-Some bugs will be a bit more problematic to get rid of than others, though, and you might need to wash the plant with insecticidal soap.
+You can get rid of these bugs by showering the plant and washing it off well.
+If this doesn’t do the trick, spray the plant with insecticidal soap.

 Final Thoughts

-There are quite a few different things that can cause peace lilies to have their leaves turn black.
+There are a few different reasons that can cause peace lilies to have their leaves turn black.
 You could have made a mistake when watering your plant, but it could also be caused by fungal infections or pests.

 Determining what is going on shouldn’t be all that difficult so long as you pay attention to the plant.
 If you made mistakes when caring for the plant, then you can try to correct them to get the peace lily back to normal.